 - Blurry vision from too much screen time/glare

 How Can Tech Neck Cause More Serious Problems?

 Over time, the more you look down, the more your head moves forward.
 This shifts your head’s center of gravity.
 Beyond the hours spent scrolling, it’s easy to fall into the habit of looking down while walking and doing daily activities.
 As your muscles tighten, they put more pressure on the discs in your neck and spine.
 That can cause your discs to wear out faster, eventually causing them to bulge or even rupture.
-A ruptured disc can pinch a nerve, resulting in pain, weakness, or numbness in the arm or chronic neck pain.
+A ruptured disc can pinch a nerve, resulting in pain, weakness, numbness in the arm, or chronic neck pain.
 In addition, some people report a loss of neck mobility.
 You may have a hard time looking up after looking down for long periods or turning your head from side to side.
 To counteract the forward head shift, the upper spine shifts backward and the hips start to tilt forward to compensate for the upper spine.
-This can throw your whole body out of alignment and put stress on adjacent areas.
-Consider the prolonged effect all of this weight and pressure – not to mention bad posture.
+This repetitive strain can throw your whole body out of alignment and put stress on adjacent areas.
+Consider the prolonged effect of all of this weight and pressure – not to mention bad posture.
 It starts taxing the muscles, ligaments, vertebrae, and discs in the neck and upper thoracic regions.
 Tensing muscles in your neck and shoulders will lead to chronic muscle issues and pain down the road.